 - Nitrous Oxide Inhalation Therapy: Upon application for license, proof of nitrous education is required to administer nitrous oxide inhalation therapy; a permit is not required.
 Dental hygienists and dental assistants are not authorized to administer nitrous oxide inhalation therapy.

 - Dentists, dental hygienists, qualified and registered dental assistants are required to maintain current CPR.
-Online courses are not accepted.
+Online courses must have a "hands-on" component or will not be not accepted.